Alcide d'Orbigny: South American era

 D'Orbigny travelled on a mission for the Paris Museum, in South America between 1826 and 1833.
 He visited Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile, Argentina, Paraguay, and Brazil, and returned to France with an enormous collection of more than 10,000 natural history specimens.
-He described part of his findings in La Relation du Voyage dans l'Amérique Méridionale pendant les annés 1826 à 1833 (Paris, 1824–47, in 90 fascicles).
+He described part of his findings in La Relation du Voyage dans l'Amérique Méridionale pendant les années 1826 à 1833 (Paris, 1824–47, in 90 fascicles).
 The other specimens were described by zoologists at the museum.

 His contemporary, Charles Darwin, arrived in South America in 1832, and on hearing that he had been preceded, grumbled that D'Orbigny had probably collected "the cream of all the good things".
 Darwin later called D'Orbigny's Voyage a "most important work".
 They went on to correspond, with D'Orbigny describing some of Darwin's specimens.

 He was awarded the Gold Medal of the Société de Géographie of Paris in 1834.
 The South American Paleocene pantodont Alcidedorbignya was named in his honour.